New speakers are being confirmed daily. Please check back often to see the latest additions to the Velocity program.

 At Google he has also worked on web search performance and Chrome on Android.
 He enjoys making the web faster and to that end: participates in the web standards, wrote chapter for “Even Faster Web Sites” and helped create Page Speed and Web Page Replay.

-Eric Goldsmith, Operations Architect at AOL, has more than 20 years of experience providing technical leadership in the areas of product development, engineering and operations.
+Eric Goldsmith, Operations Architect at AOL, has more than 18 years of experience in the areas of product development, engineering and operations.
 At AOL he has led efforts to deliver the highest levels of performance and availability for top Web sites, including: AOL.com; AIM.com; and AOL Video; among others.

-His areas of expertise include Performance Analysis, Capacity Planning, Network Engineering, and Software Development.
+His areas of expertise include Performance Analysis, Capacity Planning, Network Engineering and Security, and Software and Product Development.
 Prior to AOL, Eric worked for companies such as UUNet, WorldCom and CompuServe, as well as telecom and Internet startups.
 He holds a BS in Computer Science from The Ohio State University.

 Umang Gupta has served since 1997 as chairman and chief executive officer of Keynote Systems (NASDAQ: KEYN), the global leader in test and measurement solutions that improve mobile communications and online business performance.
 A well-known technology visionary and Silicon Valley entrepreneur, Umang began his career in 1973 with IBM.
 Umang joined Oracle Corporation in 1981 where he wrote the first business plan for the company, and served as Vice President and General Manager of the Microcomputer Products Division through 1984.
 He left Oracle to become Founder, Chairman, and Chief Executive Officer of Gupta Corporation, which he took public in 1993 (NASDAQ: GPTA).
 Gupta Corporation was responsible for ushering in the era of enterprise client/server computing by introducing many seminal innovations,...
 Read More.